 You’ve probably considered how the best workplace awards can boost your employer brand efforts.
 Here’s some good news – it may be easier than you think.
 Maybe you already have an award or two.
-Or, maybe you haven’t jumped into the nomination process yet but are thinking about it.
+Or, perhaps you haven’t jumped into the nomination process but are considering.

 Look at the numbers.
 There are millions of businesses in the United States; about 5,000 hospitals, 7000 banks, 100,000 software companies and more than 120,000 marketing agencies.
 Some estimates put the number of smaller businesses in Arizona alone at 500,000.
 Some of those do not qualify to apply for the best workplace awards, but many do.
 If your company was recognized, for example, as one of the 50 best advertising agencies in the U.S. or one of the top 10 tech companies in Arizona, would that not be a prestigious recognition, regardless of the ranking?